joshbrew/tinybuild-autogpt-template/README.md

 ## TODO:

 - Improve chat frontend further.
 More options and guides etc.
 - Test tool calls further.
+Test limits.
-- Keep testing runs, think clearing the history now will help success rates.
+- Keep testing runs and token throttling, other models allow more tokens per minute unless you are a higher paying account.
 - Add ability for gpt to restart the concurrent environment if the gpt dev needs modifying? >_> <_< maybe a bad idea idk
 - Add screencapping ability (expensive!!) for more automation,
 - Help GPT systematize its approach to editing and debugging better to take your hands off the wheel even more.